-That’s right I said it, this Butter Fried Bread Cheese is better than mozzarella sticks.
+That’s right I said it, this butter-fried bread cheese is better than any mozzarella stick out there.

 And I mean it.
 It’s cheesy chewy bread CHEESE.
 It’s not bread!
 It’s a firm cheese that’s been baked so it has even less moisture.
 It doesn’t melt like regular cheese.
 Instead it holds its shape even while pan frying it to crispy golden brown in butter.
-You don’t need to coat it with egg wash and breadcrumbs so it is an easy grain-free treat.
-And you don’t need to deep fry it in unhealthy high heat fryer oil.
+You don’t need to coat it with egg wash and breadcrumbs, so it’s an easy grain-free treat.
+And you don’t need to deep fry it in unhealthy high-heat fryer oil.
 Therefore it’s a lot healthier for you than any mozzarella stick you could ever find in a restaurant.
 And, it is so easy to make at home!

-Bread Cheese or Juustoleipa originated in Finland and other parts of northern Europe.
-Juustoleipa is a fresh-milk curd-cheese that has been pressed into blocks and dried.
-Removing the moisture from the cheese allows it to have a very long shelf life therefore traditionally keeping for up to several years.
-Because of the low moisture and the low fat content of the cheese it doesn’t melt easily but instead gets soft, chewy and squeaks against your teeth when biting, hence the name “squeaky cheese”.
-Originally, Juustoleipa was just dried and then re-toasted before serving giving it a slightly browned crust resembling bread.
+Bread cheese, or Juustoleipa, originated in Finland and other parts of northern Europe.
+Juustoleipa is a fresh-milk curd cheese that has been pressed into blocks and dried.
+Removing the moisture from the cheese allows it to have a very long shelf life, up to several years.
+Because of the low moisture and the low fat content of the cheese it doesn’t melt easily but instead gets soft, chewy, and squeaks against your teeth when biting, hence the name “squeaky cheese.”
+Originally, Juustoleipa was just dried and then re-toasted before serving, giving it a slightly browned crust resembling bread.
 Today, manufacturers actually toast the cheese during the manufacturing process so it’s sold with the brown crust.

-Juustoleipa (bread cheese) is very similar to the Turkish cheese Halloumi or the Indian cheese Paneer.
+Juustoleipa is very similar to the Turkish cheese halloumi or the Indian cheese paneer.
 All three of these cheeses have a very high melting point and brown nicely in a pan or on the grill.
 This style of cheese is very easy to make at home and I can recommend a few books and kits to get you started!
-Both the books below have recipes for both Halloumi and Paneer.
+Both the books below have recipes for both halloumi and paneer.

-Finding bread cheese is as easy as visiting the Carr Valley Cheese Company’s website.
-Where you can order any of the five, flavored bread cheeses like classic cow’s milk, garlic, chipotle, jalapeño and even a goat’s milk.
-Along with many other amazing dairy products (like a cow’s, goat’s and sheep’s cream butter called Menage!) that come from America’s cheese capital, Wisconsin!
+Finding bread cheese is as easy as visiting Carr Valley Cheese Company, where you can order any of their five flavors of bread cheeses: classic cow’s milk, garlic, chipotle, jalapeño, and even goat’s milk, along with many other amazing dairy products (like a cow’s, goat’s, and sheep’s cream butter called menage!) that come from America’s cheese capital, Wisconsin!
 Supporting Carr Valley Cheese Company is in turn supporting the local dairy farmers right outside Carr Valley’s door in beautiful Wisconsin.
 Some of these farmers have been supplying Carr Valley with milk for generations.
-Carr Valley proudly works with small, local farms who keep their cows on pasture and who treat their animals with the highest standards.
+Carr Valley proudly works with small, local farms who keep their cows on pasture and treat their animals with the highest standards.
 While not certified organic, much of the milk is either organic or non-GMO.
-Carr Valley offers free shipping when you spend $69 or more so stock up while you are there!
+Carr Valley offers free shipping when you spend $69 or more, so stock up while you are there!

-In this post I’m giving you the instructions to make these super golden-brown, crispy, cheesy, fried bread-cheese sticks.
-And, a very easy sugar-free marinara dipping sauce that will blow you away.
+In this post I’m giving you the instructions to make these super golden-brown, crispy, cheesy, fried bread cheese sticks.
+Plus, a very easy sugar-free marinara dipping sauce that will blow you away.

 - Cook the marinara for 10 minutes while stirring frequently.